 Have you seen your desk lately?
-Or is it buried under piles of bills, insurance statements, bank records, business receipts and the user manual for that new smartphone?
+Or is it buried under piles of bills, insurance statements, bank records, receipts and the user manual for that new smartphone?

 1. Keep active information close at hand

 Paying a late fee because you forgot the Visa bill was due is both irritating and unnecessary.
-If you still get paper statements (more on that in a minute), keep a file called “Bills to Be Paid.”
-Have another one called “Bills That Have Been Paid.”
+If you still get paper statements, keep a file called “Bills to Be Paid” and another one called “Bills That Have Been Paid.”

-Bills aren’t the only obligations that need files of their own.
+Bills aren’t the only obligations that need files of their own, though.
 Depending on your situation, you might have folders for:

 2. Scan it and store it

 Why keep all those pieces of paper?
 Suppose a fire destroys your home.

 That’s why many people — including Money Talks News founder and CEO Stacy Johnson — scan paperwork and store it digitally.
 The originals can often then be shredded.

 Certain pieces of paper should never be destroyed, however.
 Among them are: